martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

 For this reason, [Gratatouille forbids input directories](https://github.com/GradleUp/gratatouille/blob/main/gratatouille-runtime/src/main/kotlin/gratatouille/api.kt#L132) and only has files.

-## One last thing: what about `@OutputDirectory`?
+## What about `@OutputDirectory`?

 If you've read so far, you might think everything is a file, and therefore we might as well model the task outputs as `FileCollection` symmetrically.
-But that would be too easy 🤓.
-Inputs and outputs are fundamentally asymmetric.
+But that would be too easy.
+Inputs and outputs are fundamentally asymmetrical.

 Inputs are owned by the caller and need to provide flexibility to accommodate for different cases and may overlap.